-Bittium TAC WIN WaveformTM provides the broadband IP communication network together with TAC WIN system's routers and radio heads and Tough SDR radios.
-The advanced features enable creation of a mobile ad-hoc network (MANET), point-to-point (P2P), and point-to-multipoint (P2MP) connectivity seamlessly for both ship-to-ship and ship-to-shore communications.
+Bittium TAC WIN Waveform[TM] provides the complete broadband IP communication network with a single system.
+TAC WIN system's features enable creation of a mobile ad-hoc network (MANET), point-to-point (P2P), and point-to-multipoint (P2MP) connectivity for both ship-to-ship and ship-to-shore communications.
 The unique approach includes P2P link radio communications for connecting the network's fixed nodes together.
-Ships at sea form a MANET together with the land-based fixed nodes.
+Ships at sea form a MANET together with the landbased fixed nodes.
 The network is self-healing which means that if connectivity to one ship or node is lost, the data will be automatically re-routed to the next available node.

-TAC WIN system's Radio Head IV (NATO Band IV) is used to create P2P links that can connect remote sites easily over distances of 100 kilometers with Line-of-Sight spans.
+TAC WIN system's Radio Head IV (NATO Band IV) is used to create P2P links that can connect remote sites easily over distances of 75 kilometers with Line-of-Sight spans.
 These sites can then act as base stations for ships, or land-based vehicles.
 The network is one logical MANET, allowing connections beyond the coverage of any fixed station using another ship or vehicle as a relay (Figure 1).
 This can be especially useful in a coastal area that is dotted with islands, making it difficult to achieve full network coverage with fixed network base stations only.